asu-cis-capstone/ParkCore/README.md

 - 81% of users were able to successfully navigate the app until the end of the test
 - On a scale from 1 to 5, user interface was given a rating of 4 and 5 by 87% of users
 - 93% would tell their friends about this app

+<title>Sprint Review 2</title>

+A real driving situation in conjunction with a paper prototype of the app was conducted to measure the parking app’s efficiency.
+The experiment consisted of 2 independent drivers attempting to park in pre-determined locations, where one driver was equipped with the app prototype.
+A third drivers had found a parking spot in advance and had related that information to the driver using the app.
+In the experiment both drivers departed from the same location.
+Results are displayed below:

+- Test Location 1: From Taco Bell (Rural and Apache) to Mill Avenue
+- Time to park without app: 7 minutes 12 seconds
+- Time to park with app: 5 minutes 29 seconds

+- Test Location 2: From Normal Dinner (Apache and Normal) to metered parking (between Rural and McAllister)
+- Time to park without app: 3 minutes 18 seconds
+- Time to park with app: 1 minutes 15 seconds